smeucci/InputFighter/README.md

 # InputFighter
-Listen to Hori Fightstick buttons and emulate keyboard input
+Listen to Hori Fightstick buttons and emulate keyboard inputs.